-(e) Major Amendment Procedures.
+(e)Major Amendment Procedures.
 The procedure for a major amendment to a development plan shall be the same as for the original submission as specified in Section 21-4 above.
-However, in addition to the standards listed in Section 21-4(de), the Commission may also disapprove or modify the requested amendment if it finds that such amendments will adversely affect the public health, safety and welfare, or alter the essential character of the development as originally approved.
+However, in addition to the standards listed in Section 21-4(d), the Commission may also disapprove or modify the requested amendment if it finds that such amendments will adversely affect the public health, safety and welfare.